-On 23.08.2018 the german photographer Bernd Böhm has, due to a threat of becoming homeless, discontinued his photographic work for the time being.
+At the end of August 2018 the german photographer Bernd Böhm has discontinued his photographic work, for the time being.
 His technical skills derive from a classic tradesman´s apprenticeship which he completed in a studio for advertising photogrphy in the town of Neu-Ulm during the late sixties.

 After receiving his journeyman´s trade certificate from the chamber of trades in Augsburg in 1970, he emigrated to Australia.
 After working as press- and advertising-photographer in Sydney for a few years, he moved out into the australian bush, where - living an alternative lifestyle - he developed to an artistic photographer.
 From there he also worked casually as a freelance photojournalist.

 On account of an economic crisis in Australia during the eighties, he was forced to return to Germany, where he initially survived with jobs in the hospitality industry.
 That way he kept financing his photographic projects for many years.

 Series from the Creek / Roots, Rocks & Ripples

 © bernd böhm